rafaie/turing_machine/README.md

-# turing_machine
+# Turing machine

 The code is implemented in Python 3.

 ## How to run
 ### Method 1
-call turing.py with the arguments.
-It's the list of arguments supported by the application.
+Call "turing.py" with the arguments.
+It's the list of arguments supported by the application:

 ```
 > python turing.py -h